MattWoelk/DiscordStoryBot/README.md

 ## Deployment

+### Notes:

+Make sure to activate "Message Content Intent" in your application's "Bot" page, under "Privileged Gateway Intents" which you can get to from [here](https://discord.com/developers/applications).

 ### To run locally:

 Run `cargo run -- -help`, which will tell you do to something like `cargo run -- client_ids/client_id.txt`.